ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-filter/index.md

 ## Accessing the Component Instance

 <framework-specific-section frameworks="angular,vue,javascript">
-| AG Grid allows you to get a reference to the filter instances via the `api.getFilterInstance(colKey, callback)` method.
+| AG Grid allows you to get a reference to the filter instances via the `api.getColumnFilterInstance(colKey)` method.
 </framework-specific-section>
 <framework-specific-section frameworks="react">
-|AG Grid allows you to get a reference to the filter instances via `api.getFilterInstance(colKey, callback)`.
+|AG Grid allows you to get a reference to the filter instances via `api.getColumnFilterInstance(colKey)`.
 This returns a wrapper component that matches the provided grid filter components that implement `IFilter`.
 To get the React custom filter component, the helper function `getInstance` can be used with this.
 As React components are created asynchronously, it is necessary to use a callback for both methods.
 </framework-specific-section>

 <framework-specific-section frameworks="angular">